-Because, there’s a commonly held opinion among people that I don’t need to book a professional photographer, I have my own digital camera, and, as Angelina, adds: "[t]hey want a snapshot to put on Facebook."
-However, Angelina – who admittedly started as strictly a shoot-and-burn photographer – has now been a client of high-end printing lab and album producer nPhoto for four years.
+Because there’s a commonly held opinion among people that I don’t need to book a professional photographer, I have my own digital camera, and, as Angelina adds: "[t]hey want a snapshot to put on Facebook."
+However, Angelina – who admittedly started as strictly a shoot-and-burn photographer – has now been a client of a high-end printing lab and album producer nPhoto, for four years.

-High-end printed products, like this Complete Album Set from nPhoto, give off a feeling of elegance and integrity making them a sought after product once known and allow a photographer to increase profits.
+High-end printed products, like this Complete Album Set from nPhoto, give off a feeling of elegance and integrity, making them a sought-after product once known and allowing a photographer to increase profits.

-Angelina insists that professional photographers can earn good money, simply, “trust in yourself and trust in your own worth, of course, – your worth making a good salary.
+Angelina insists that professional photographers can earn good money simply by “trust in yourself and trust in your own worth, of course, – your worth making a good salary.
 Or at least an average salary, if nothing less.
 And most photographers make way under an average salary because they did not crunch their numbers.
-Because we are creative people so we do not crunch numbers, we just pray and hope and think we’re cool as starving artists.
-And I actually think crunch your numbers and believe that you have the same worth as any other people running a business, or having a job; because if you can make more by standing at McDonald’s maybe you should be at McDonald’s instead of running a photography business.”
+Because we are creative people, we do not crunch numbers; we just pray and hope and think we’re cool as starving artists.
+And I actually think to crunch your numbers and believe that you have the same worth as any other people running a business or having a job; because if you can make more by standing at McDonald’s, maybe you should be at McDonald’s instead of running a photography business.”